UniVE-SSV/SoftwareArchitecture/_docs/gradle/example-log4j.md

 {% endhighlight %}

 ## Exercises
 1. Define a class Student that has a name, a surname,  a matriculation number, and a list of passed Courses.
 Then, write a test function that creates a Student and adds some courses to its list.
-Log the created Student in a log entry in JSON format using the <a href="https://github.com/google/gson">gson</a> library and log4j.
+Log the created Student in a log entry in JSON format using the <a target="_blank" rel="noopener noreferrer" href="https://github.com/google/gson">gson</a> library and log4j.
 <div>
 Previous: <a href="/SoftwareArchitecture/gradle/testing-java-applications">Gradle - Testing Java Application</a>
 </div>